 Given the nature of torrenting — downloading files from random sources — it’s fairly easy to inadvertently download a virus, especially when downloading executable files.
 Good antivirus and malware protection should always be installed before using uTorrent.
 For the best results, keep your software up to date and ensure your computer is running the latest security patches.

 uTorrent Is Safest When You Use A VPN

 The MPAA and RIAA continue to target IP addresses that they believe associate with P2P networks.
 They’re assisted by Internet providers that monitor “suspicious” clustering and trace the IP addresses to the account owners, then report their findings.
 In the UK, more than 1 million piracy alerts were been sent by Internet providers over a two-year span.

 While the courts have been pushing back on the use of IP addresses as the sole identifier of people, it hasn’t stopped the flow of lawsuits.
 In the United States, over 6,000 copyright infringement lawsuits were filed in 2018.

 In addition, some Internet providers ban uTorrent and other file sharing services due to pressure from media studios or local governments.
-Using a VPN for uTorrent is the only way to guarantee safe, anonymous media access no matter where you live or what you intend to torrent.
-With a VPN, your IP address is completely hidden, so there’s no way to trace any torrents back to you or your device.
+Using a uTorrent VPN is the only way to guarantee safe, anonymous media access no matter where you live or what you intend to torrent.
+With a uTorrent VPN, your IP address is completely hidden, so there’s no way to trace any torrents back to you or your device.
 You’ll also benefit from secure, unlimited bandwidth servers to ensure your download & upload speeds are as fast as possible.